starbeamjs/starbeam/packages/universal/renderer/README.md

 the single place where adapter-specific scheduling and notification behavior is described.

+React participates in the renderer contract vocabulary, but resources are the important exception.
+React resource setup requires React hook state, so resources must be declared through the public `useResource` hook at top-level hook position. `Lifecycle.use` inside `useSetup` is not a supported React resource path.
+React does not expose a direct `setupResource` package API.

 ## Official Renderer Compatibility

 | Framework | Renderer Status | Spec Compatibility |